Broken circuit complexes of series-parallel networks: Ear decompositions and

 (iii) Since $I$ is a line of $G'$, it is a subset of a series class of $M(G')$.
 Let us prove that $I$ is not removable in $M(G')$ when $G'$ is not a $2$-cycle.
 Suppose $I$ lies on the ear $\pi_j$ of $\Pi'$ and $\Pi'=(\pi_1,\ldots,\pi_j,\ldots,\pi_i)$.
 Let $e$ be an edge of $I$.
 Denote by $\tilde{G}'$ the contraction of $G'$ by all the edges of $I$ but $e$, i.e. $\tilde{G}'=G'/(I-e)$.
 Then $G'/I=\tilde{G}'/e$, and since $I$ is a line, $G'-I=\tilde{G}'-e$.
 It is easily seen that

-is a nested ear decomposition of $\tilde{G}'$.
+is a nested ear decomposition of $\tilde{G}'$, where $\pi_j/(I-e)$ denotes the contraction of $\pi_j$ by $I-e$.
 Thus we have: (a) $\tilde{G}'$ is a series-parallel network.
-We will show that: (b) $\tilde{G}'$ has at least 3 edges, and (c) $G'/I$ is a series-parallel network with a nested ear decomposition $ \Pi'/I:=(\pi_1,\ldots,\pi_j/I,\ldots,\pi_i)$.
+We will further show that: (b) $\tilde{G}'$ has at least 3 edges, and (c) $G'/I$ is a series-parallel network with a nested ear decomposition $ \Pi'/I:=(\pi_1,\ldots,\pi_j/I,\ldots,\pi_i)$.
 First, assume $j>1$.
 Then (b) is clear from the ear decomposition of $\tilde{G}'$ given above. (c) is also clear because $I$ is properly contained in $\pi_j$ (by definition) and $I$ is not a nest interval of any ear in $\Pi'$.
 Next, consider the case $j=1$.
 By convention, the length of the path $\pi_1-I$ is at least that of $I$.
-Note that $\pi_1$ is not a 2-cycle since otherwise $G'$ would be $\pi_1$ and hence a 2-cycle, contradicting the assumption.
-So $\pi_1/I$ is a non-loop cycle.
+If $\pi_1$ is a 2-cycle, then $\sigma(I)=\Pi-\pi_1$ since $I$ is lined in $G$.
+Consequently, $G'$ would be $\pi_1$ and hence a 2-cycle, contradicting the assumption.
+So $\pi_1$ has at least 3 edges, whence $\pi_1/I$ is a non-loop cycle.
 It follows that (b) and (c) are also true in this case.
 Now from (a), (b), (c), and Lemma \ref{lm24}(ii) we deduce that $G'-I=\tilde{G}'-e$ is not a block, i.e. $I$ is not removable in $M(G')$. \end{proof}

 We are now ready to prove Theorem \ref{th42}.

 \begin{proof}[Proof of Theorem \ref{th42}] We first prove the formula $p_1(G;\Pi)=|\overline{F}(G)|$ for every ear decomposition $\Pi$ of $G$.
 We argue by induction on the nullity $n$ of $G.$ If $n=1$, then $G$ is a cycle.
 In this case, $G$ has a unique ear decomposition $\Pi=(G)$ and $p_1(G;\Pi)=|\overline{F}(G)|=0$.
 Now suppose that $n>1$.
 Let $\Pi$ be an arbitrary ear decomposition of $G$.
 By Lemma \ref{lm46}, there exists a nest interval $I\in N(\Pi)$ which is lined in $G$.
 Let $\sigma(I)=\{\pi_{i_1},\ldots,\pi_{i_s}\}$ and $\Pi'=\Pi-\sigma(I)$.
 Then by Lemma \ref{lm47}(i), $\Pi'$ is a nested ear decomposition of the subgraph $G'$ of $G$ induced by the ears in $\Pi'$ and